 I hope that whatever challenges you face in life, and whatever dreams you’re harbouring inside your heart, you can find strength and courage in this powerful little phrase, too.

-PS You can catch the interview I did with Marie about the power of optimism for Harper’s Bazaar this way, as well as my article about the “everything is figureoutable” mantra over on Brit + Co.
+PS You can catch the interview I did with Marie about the power of optimism for Harper’s Bazaar this way, as well as my article about the power of the “everything is figureoutable” mindset over on Brit + Co.